vrld/suit/docs/widgets.rst

 **Additional Options:**

 ``normal``
    Image for the normal state of the widget.
-Mandatory.
+Defaults to widget payload.

-``hot``
+``hover``
    Image for the hot state of the widget.
 Defaults to ``normal`` if omitted.

 ``active``
    Image for the active state of the widget.
-Defaults to ``
+Defaults to ``hover`` if omitted.

 Mutable Widgets
 ---------------